Jurisch-Yaksi-lab/DGama_et_al_CR_2024/ReadMe.txt

 This folder contains all MATLAB codes and summary of data, associated with the manuscript

-"Cilia-mediated cerebrospinal fluid flow modulates neuronal and  astroglial activity in the zebrafish larval brain" by D'Gama et al, BioRXiv, https://doi.org/10.1101/2024.02.01.578354
+"Motile cilia modulate neuronal and  astroglial activity in the zebrafish larval brain" by D'Gama et al, BioRXiv, https://doi.org/10.1101/2024.02.01.578354

 Abstract: